 But, as in the past, our military will endure and stay as ready as possible under the unenlightened constraints of a commander-in-chief, which is more comfortable playing politics than looking after our national defense and veterans.
-With what is going on now in 2021, it may be more difficult than ever before.
+With what is going on in 2022, it may be more complex than ever.
 However, they will prevail.

-Let’s continue to honor their sacrifices in hopes that someday soon we’ll elect a more enlightened president…
+Let’s continue to honor their sacrifices in hopes that someday, we’ll elect a more enlightened president…

 Unlike so many companies on and offline, we never have a “Memorial Day Sale” as this day is too solemn for us to consider it a celebratory day or a day to offer discounts to line our pockets.
-Instead, just like all Patriots on Monday, we’ll say a short prayer of thanks to those who paid the ultimate sacrifice so that we have the liberty and luxury of having a day to kick off the summer BBQ season.
+So instead, just like all Patriots on Monday, we’ll say a short prayer of thanks to those who paid the ultimate sacrifice so that we have the liberty and luxury of having a day to kick off the summer BBQ season.

 Remembering The Fallen

 Let’s also pause and think about Billy Cyrus’s song lyrics, “all gave some, and some gave all,” and by doing so, they, in fact, watered the tree of liberty.

-Over the holiday weekend, take a moment to visit our Wall of Heroes and pay your respects.
+Over the holiday weekend, please take a moment to visit our Wall of Heroes and pay your respects.
 It will be a profound experience.
-Then, please send the link to others to remind them why they get to have a long 3 day weekend and that it is not about sales, fun, and games — it’s about remembering those who paid the ultimate sacrifice for our freedom and liberty.
+Then, please send the link to others to remind them why they get to have a long 3-day weekend and that it is not about sales, fun, and games — it’s about remembering those who paid the ultimate sacrifice for our freedom and liberty.

 I can always tell when Judi has added new photos, which requires she view the entire Wall to ensure its functionality — the box of Kleenex is right next to her mouse.
 If you have a Fallen Hero in your Family, please allow us the honor of posting their photo by submitting it here.